luizyao/pytest-pyppeteer/docs/usage.rst

 ``--slow``
 >>>>>>>>>>

 Slow down the pyppeteer operate in milliseconds.
+Defaults to ``0.0``.

 No matter selector or xpath
 ---------------------------